 For most, the post-partum hair shed is a temporary phenomenon that is driven by hormone changes after birth.

-Following labor and birth, estrogen and other hormone levels fall rapidly to pre-pregnancy levels.
+Following labour and birth, estrogen and other hormone levels fall rapidly to pre-pregnancy levels.
 In addition, cortisol levels remain high, and in some women thyroid hormones can get out of balance.
-What this can cause is a rapid synchronous transition of large numbers follicles out of their growth phase and into the resting phase.
+What this can lead to is a rapid synchronous transition of large numbers follicles out of their growth phase and into the resting phase.
 Couple this with the lack of sleep, potential nutritional stress and the demands of caring for a newborn and a perfect storm for hair changes is in place.

-Pharmaceutical birth control pills and implants are usually hormones, or combinations of hormones, that work by preventing the release a number of other hormones involved in development of the egg and specific changes in the uterus lining which prevents pregnancy.
+Pharmaceutical birth control pills and implants are usually hormones, or combinations of hormones, that work by preventing the release of other hormones involved in the development of the egg and specific changes in the uterus lining which prevents pregnancy.